Caregiver-Mediated Early Years Programs

 Programs in the Durham Region

 The Ontario Autism Program, Durham (OAP-D) partnership provides caregiver-mediated programs through Grandview Kids, Lake Ridge Community Support Services, and The Regional Municipality of Durham.
-The Province of Ontario will invite families directly via written letter to participate in the caregiver-mediated programs, for which there are three programs to choose from.
+There are three programs to choose from.
 Children may only participate in one of these programs per fiscal year (April to March).

 Watch this highlight video showcasing the details about Caregiver-Mediated Programs in the Durham Region.